msantos/alcove/README.md

 ### Standard I/0

-These functions handle stdin, stdout and stderr for the processs after exec(3) has been called.
+These functions handle stdin, stdout and stderr for the processes after exec(3) has been called.

     stdin(Drv, ForkChain, Buf) -> ok